Some discussions on the Goldbach conjecture: Some results weaker than the Goldbach conjecture

 \subsection{Ternary Goldbach conjecture with restrictions}

 The ternary Goldbach conjecture has been proved, i.e., every odd integer greater than $5$ is the sum of three primes.
 If we can further restrict that the smallest prime equals $3$ in the representation of an odd integer as the sum of three primes, then this would imply the binary Goldbach conjecture is also true.
 There are results weaker than this statement, in which the smallest prime in the above representation may not be as small as $3$.
-Cai \cite{Cai2013} proved the following result in 2013, improving previous results of Pan-Pan \cite{PP1992}, Zhan \cite{Zhan1995}, Wong \cite{Wong1996}, and Jia \cite{Jia1996}.
+Under the assumption of the GRH holds, Montgomery and Vaughan \cite{MV1975} proved the following result in 1975, improving Linnik's result \cite{Linnik1952} in 1952. \begin{theorem}[Montgomery-Vaughan, 1975] Suppose the GRH is true.
+Let $N$ be a sufficiently large odd integer.
+The equation $N = p_1 + p_2 + p_3$ is solvable in primes $p_1$, $p_2$, and $p_3$, where $p_1 \ll (\log X)^2$. \end{theorem} Unconditionally, Cai \cite{Cai2013} proved the following result in 2013, improving previous results of Pan \cite{Pan1959}, Montgomery-Vaughan \cite{MV1975}, Zhan \cite{Zhan1995}, Wong \cite{Wong1996}, and Jia \cite{Jia1996}.

 \begin{theorem}[Cai, 2013] Let $N$ be a sufficiently large odd integer.
 The equation $N = p_1 + p_2 + p_3$ is solvable in primes $p_1$, $p_2$, and $p_3$, where $p_1 \leq N^{\frac{11}{400} + \epsilon}$. \end{theorem}